technofocus-pte/agntcAIaccdepth/Day 2/Day-2-Azure-AI-Agents/lab-1.md

     ![](./media/lab1-23.png)

-1. Select **venv (Python 3.x.x)** from the list as this version is likely required for compatibility with Azure AI Foundry SDK and other dependencies.
+1. Select **venv (Python 3.x.x)** from the list as this version is likely required for compatibility with Microsoft Foundry SDK and other dependencies.

     ![](./media/lab1-24.png)